sha5p/Assignment_3_T_AI_Systems_Advanced_Programming/README.md

 Originally a more customised state machine was made to run two different states at the same time allowing the return of two different classes.
 However, the method proved inefficient supporting a [modulated](https://github.com/sha5p/Assignment_3_T_AI_Systems_Advanced_Programming?tab=readme-ov-file#state-machine-modulated) State machine initially designed and so was used throughout.
 This lets two different things occur at the same time in the player with the use of hierarchy to ensure the correct animation.
 The other machine not directly attached to the player being script-based as an autoloader functioning as shown below

-The script based state machine running off the following code.
+The script-based state machine runs off the following code.
 ```
 enum Dimension { Dimension1, Dimension2 }
 var current_dimensions = Dimension.Dimension1